Vector Math for Video Games

 In video games, vectors are used to communicate relationships of objects in space.
 They can be used to move objects like players or even projectiles.
-Vector math might be tedious by hand, but multiple iterations for a computer is non trivial.
+Vector math might be tedious by hand, but for a computer, multiple iterations trivial.
 Computers are great at iteration!

 A vector consists of a point in space.
 This document assumes knowledge about coordinates of points (x,y).

 Math has developed many techniques to help describe objects in space.
 I have documented the most common vector operations used when creating 2d games.